distrochooser/distrochooser/CONTRIBUTING.md

 You can find an in-depth guide in the file HOW-TO-MAP.md

-# Contributing translations 🌍
+# Translations

-https://github.com/distrochooser/translations is your starting point for translations.
-You can either use the Weblate instance (details in the Readme) or use a PR.

-This version uses the branch `6-new-baseline` currently as long as it's in beta.

-The english translation is the leading translation.
+> This aspect is currently being overhauled

+You can provide translations within the app.

 Thank you for your support 😁